Well connected, yet a world away

 Richmond Park is home to some of the most outstanding views of Surrey, spanning 2,500 acres of countryside.
 A haven for wildlife, the deer are free to roam around the park.
 Hidden deep in the park is the Isabella Plantation; an oasis of lush green woodland, famous for its rhododendrons, azaleas and camellias.

 The Royal Botanic Gardens, Kew are the product of a complex history, stretching back over many thousands of years, carrying the remains of human activity from the medieval times to present day.
-Set in 300 acres, the gardens include wildlife areas, glasshouses for the conservation of rare plant species, museums, galleries and historic buildings.
-The Royal Botanic Gardens are open to visitors every day and also host a number of festivals.
+Set in 300 acres, The Royal Botanic Gardens are open to visitors, tickets must be pre-booked on their website.